 Whether it’s the pool of hours you receive from your employees, the raw materials you have on hand or the capital you have at the ready, businesses have a limited amount of resources.

 By conducting a SWOT analysis, you can identify where your strengths and weaknesses are in each area, allowing you to determine the best way for these resources to be allocated.
-Your management team is charged with examining where you can compete most effectively in a way that maximizes your revenue potential.
-Once the SWOT has been completed, the idea is that you’ll have realized where the true strengths of your business lie, which may have never been fully or properly used in the past.
+Once the SWOT analysis has been completed, your management team is charged with examining where you can compete most effectively in a way that can maximize your revenue potential.

 The goal of any SWOT analysis is to identify how your business can improve.
-While uncovering and talking openly about your weaknesses may not be something you’re eager to do, it’s important to the long-term health and growth of the organization.
 Shining a light on the weaknesses found through your business allows you to ponder ways in which you can either eliminate them or reduce their overall impact.

-Whether you’re discussing new target customers or a brand new product line, there’s perhaps nothing more exciting—aside from turning a profit—than potential.
-As you’re evaluating many of the promising opportunities in front of your business, you’re looking for clues that will lead you to the ones that could be the most lucrative, both from a brand and bottom line perspective.
-Choosing the right opportunities allows your business to plan and execute at the most optimal times to maximize resources across the board.
+As you’re evaluating many of the promising opportunities in front of your business, you’re looking for clues that will lead you to the paths that could be the most lucrative, both from a brand and bottom-line perspective.
+Choosing the right opportunities, whether it’s targeting new customers or launching a new product line, allows your business to plan and execute at the most optimal times to maximize resources across the board.

 Just as weaknesses can become strengths when enough time and attention is given to them, threats can just as soon evolve into opportunities with the right approach.
 Finding ways to tackle the threats posed to your business is one of the most critical outcomes of your SWOT analysis.
 While it may not seem like an immediate opportunity compared to developing a broader marketing strategy, if you’re able to identify external issues in your supply chain, for example, you’ll have avoided a relative disaster down the line.